thesrikarpaida/digest/_tabs/resume.md

 ------

 **C2 Framework for Windows Targets** (May 2025)
- - Built a FastAPI C2 server with HTTP channels and a lightweight C agent for Windows target machines for modular command execution and communication, demonstrating expertise in Python, C, Windows and asynchronous systems.
+ - Built a FastAPI C2 server with HTTP channels and a lightweight C agent targeting Windows machines for modular command execution and communication, demonstrating expertise in Python, C, Windows and asynchronous systems.

 **Web Server in Assembly** (Aug 2024)
  - Developed a functional lightweight web server in x64 Assembly capable of processing HTTP requests and sending responses, demonstrating low-level programming expertise and efficient network communication.